maxhardt/news/README.md

 ### Serve the news classifier

 After training and deploying a classifier, the ```predict``` endpoint can be used make predictions for new news titles.
-Note that the endpoint only uses the news title as a feature and accepts only a single string as input, i.e. does not batch predictions (!).
+Note that the endpoint only uses the news title as a feature and accepts only a single string as input, i.e. does not support batch predictions (!).

     $ curl -X GET "http://localhost:8000/predict" -H  "accept: application/json" -H  "Content-Type: application/json" -d "{\"title\":\"apple earnings crash after insider leak\"}"